CLAM101/randomrestgen/README.md

 # randomrestgen

-## This in an NPM pakcage I created to see my food delivery app Database for the purpose of testing filters, search bars and various other functionality built into my app.
+## This in an NPM pakcage I created to seed my food delivery app Database for the purpose of testing filters, search bars and various other functionality built into my app.

 # Install